 Fig. 8b shows the average fare per travel distance for all three experiments.
-External cost resulting from effect 1 first slightly increase for short distances and then significantly decrease for distances larger than half of the corridor.
-A similar tendency is observed from [10] for feeder routes as passengers with longer trips board earlier and delay fewer passengers in the bus.
+Internalized external cost resulting from effect 1 first slightly increases for short distances and then significantly decreases for distances larger than half of the corridor.
+A similar tendency is observed from Mohring (1972) for feeder routes as passengers with longer trips board earlier and delay fewer passengers in the bus.
 Including effect 2 flattens decreasing average trip fares for long distance trips since passengers who board at early transit stops affect all passengers that will be entering the same transit vehicle along the route.
 Adding effect 3 and computing the marginal social cost fares based on all existing external delays inverts the results obtained without the capacity constraints in place: For trip distances up until 12.5 km average fares significantly increase with the trip length.
 For longer distances average fares fluctuate and slightly decrease, whereas for the maximum trip length of 20 km the maximum average fare is obtained.
-This is in line with findings from [8] who observes the same effect when including the disutility of discomfort and from [23] who consider fully loaded vehicles.
-Since the vehicle load factor is the crucial variable, the disutility of prolonged waiting times due to boarding denials and the disutility of discomfort resulting from crowdedness have conceptually a lot in common.
+Longdistance passengers occupy seats for longer than short-distance passengers.
+This is in line with findings from Kraus (1991) who observes the same effect when including the disutility of discomfort and from Turvey and Mohring (1975) who consider fully loaded vehicles.
+Since the vehicle load factor is the crucial variable, the disutility of prolonged waiting times due to boarding denials and the disutility of discomfort resulting from crowding have conceptually a lot in common.
+As crowding costs increase for longer distances, the inclusion of crowding would increase the effect observed for the internalization of boarding denial costs.
+That is, the average fare would increase in an even steeper way as a function of trip distance than displayed in Fig 8b (Internalization of effect 1, 2 and 3).